Recent and Upcoming Events

 Senior Teaching Qualification module Curricular Change

 Interactive module about leadership in curricular change, covering Change Management, Educational Leadership, Managerial Leadership and Political Leadership including Colour Thinking.
-Delivered as 3-hour interactive sessions for three interfaculty groups of educational leaders at VU Amsterdam and University of Amsterdam, as a customised part of the Senior Teaching Qualification (STQ) programme for both universities (November-December 2020, May 2021)
+Delivered as 3-hour interactive sessions for interfaculty groups of educational leaders at VU Amsterdam and University of Amsterdam, as a customised part of the Senior Teaching Qualification (STQ) programme for both universities (November-December 2020, May 2021)

 Never Waste a Good Crisis